qorix-group/process_description/process/process_areas/safety_management/guidance/guideline_safety_management.rst

    **Communication:**

-   Development teams are interdisciplinary, so the regular (sprint) planning and review meetings enable communication (as defined in in the project specific :need:`project management plan <wp__project_mgt>`).
+   Development teams are interdisciplinary, so the regular planning and review meetings enable communication (as defined in in the project specific :need:`project management plan <wp__project_mgt>`).
 Another main communication means are the Pull Request reviews.
    Also the standard Eclipse Foundation communication strategies are used (e.g. mailing lists)

    **Safety anomalies:**